Lake Wörthersee Eastbay

 Probably the best-known and most popular lake in Austria can also be called the Austrian Riviera.
 The water enchants its observer with colors ranging from emerald green and turquoise to sky blue.
 We get a lot to offer from this spectacle right at the entrance along the Metnitzstrand Park.
 Here on the eastern shore promenade in front of the gates of the Carinthian state capital of Klagenfurt, you can't help but get a summer holiday feeling with the palm trees of the beach bar, the crystal-clear, light-blue water in front of you and the warm morning sun behind you.

 From the free parking lot at the lido, you carry your board to the shore within a few minutes and find ideal conditions for boarding.
 The wide view over the lake invites you to go straight ahead towards Mt.
 Pyramidenkogel (observation tower half left in front of us).
 But that's not on the agenda today.
-We want to ride a lesser known route that has been on our To-SUP-list for a while.
-From here we should turn left into the Sattnitz (also called Glanfurt) and on the way back we want to make a small detour in the Lend Canal.
+We want to ride towards the nature reserve at the Sattnitz Stream (also called Glanfurt) and on the way back make a small detour in the Lend Canal.

 First we paddle in a wide circle around the area of the Klagenfurt lido.
 The three long wooden jetties are packed with sunbathers and the first swimmers are already frolicking in the water.
 So that nothing can happen, there are marking buoys in the water, which we paddle around.
 The lake is huge, but there is a lot of activity near the shore.
 On the right the sailing harbor lies in the turquoise bay in front of the Maria Loretto peninsula.

 In front of us we have the Maria Loretto Castle expanding over the said peninsula, and with a SUP yoga group in the foreground, it forms an ideal photo backdrop.
 Since the yogis are floating in the water so widely spread out, we just paddle between the asanas and get a few good snapshots in front of our lens.
 At the same time, a considerable group sets off on their SUPs from the Maria Loretto lido and seems to aim at the same destination as us.
-We finally meet in the Lendspitz/Seespitz area and head towards the entrance to the Sattnitz.
-Shallow water, Caribbean colors, dreamy reed belts (please note the distance markings) and nice small talk among paddlers - that's how we comfortably drift into the outflow of Lake Wörthersee.
+We finally meet in the Lendspitz/Seespitz area and head for the long wooden jetty in front of us.
+Shallow water, Caribbean colors, dreamy reed belts (please note the distance markings) and nice small talk among paddlers - this is how we leisurely paddle into the southern part of the lake's eastern bay.

 Coming from the Sattnitz, after the Lendspitz nature reserve (reed belt), turn right into the Lend Canal and immediately enter another world: the trees, which spread their branches over the canal, provide pleasant shade and make the water appear significantly darker.
 Narrow streets run to the left and right above us, which invite you to go cycling and walking.
 We paddle behind the electric boat in front of us and past the lido as well as the Maria Loretto Castle Park.
 We are probably being photographed by tourists from the covered Loretto footbridge while we are watching how an e-boat is stopping for a snack by the Buffet zur Tramway.